SAP-samples/cloud-commerce-sample-setup/README.md

 In the sample repository, verify that you have the following files in the core-customize folder.
  - manifest.json:  This is the manifest.json for Commerce Cloud.

- - <custom extension> folders (optional)
+ In the sample repository, verify that you have the following files in the js-storefront folder.
+ - manifest.json: This is the file that tells Cloud Automation the name and path of the JavaScript storefronts you want to build and deploy

 ### Push the Commerce Cloud Configuration to Code Repository

-Push the core-customize folder from your local machine to the root level of your Commerce Cloud repository.
+Push all the contents from your local machine to the root level of your Commerce Cloud repository.

 ### Access the Cloud Portal